 This article provides everything that is known about Isekai Quartet Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Isekai Pentet likely to add The Rising Of The Shield Hero chibi characters, but is SAO or No Game No Life possible?
+Isekai Quartet 2 to add The Rising Of The Shield Hero chibi characters, but is SAO, No Game No Life, or Cautious Hero possible for Isekai Quartet Season 3?

-In addition to promoting the existing cast of characters, the cast of Isekai Quartet Season 2 will likely be expanded to bring more comedic chibi characters to life.
+In addition to promoting the existing cast of characters, the cast of Isekai Quartet Season 2 is going to be expanded to bring more comedic chibi characters to life.

-Isekai Quartet Season 2 might even be named Isekai Pentet or Isekai Sextet depending on how many TV shows are included.
+It could even be argued that Isekai Quartet Season 2 should have been named Isekai Pentet considering how many TV shows are included.

-Plus, Kadokawa anime producer Junichiro Tamura is already talking about The Rising Of The Shield Hero Season 2 (click the link for more details).
+Plus, Kadokawa anime producer Junichiro Tamura was already talking about The Rising Of The Shield Hero Season 2 (click the link for more details) before both Season 2 and Season 3 were announced.
 Let’s just hope there are no painfully awkward jokes about rape and slavery.

-The real question mark is whether the Wise Man’s Grandchild (Kenja no Mago) anime will win enough hearts to justify a chibi Shin Wolford in Isekai Quartet Season 2.
+The real question mark is whether other Kadokawa series like the Wise Man’s Grandchild (Kenja no Mago) anime or the Cautious Hero anime will win enough hearts to justify a chibi Shin Wolford or the goddess Ristarte her champion Seiya in future installments of the Isekai Quartet anime.

 Yes, it could be funny to watch OP-yet-clueless Shin accidentally blow away random buildings (Megumin would be so jealous of those explosions!) or invent a magical way to turn water into wine, but the series has received mediocre reviews thanks to its relatively bland potato-kun protagonist and the plot didn’t pick up until the end.